How to Encourage Honey Bees to Build Comb

 Age

-Honey bees produce wax for building the combs when they need it.
-At times they build the comb much faster and in other times they take much longer to do so.
+Honeybees produce wax for building the combs when they need it.
+At times they build the comb much faster and at other times they take much longer to do so.

-All worker bees are capable of producing wax and building the honey combs.
-This can be noted whenever there is a drop in bee population for a number of reasons.
-For instance, queen problems can result in decline in the population of young worker bees.
+All worker bees are capable of producing wax and building honeycombs.
+This can be noted whenever there is a drop in the bee population for a number of reasons.
+For instance, queen problems can result in a decline in the population of young worker bees.
 The older bees would then be forced to become wax producers.
 While they can get the job done, they’ll be a lot less efficient at it than younger worker bees.

 Beeswax Production